Thuynh808/Ubuntu-AD-Integration/README.md

   **Step 1: Logging in with Domain Admin Account:**
   - Log in to the Ubuntu Server (`UbuntuServer00`).
-  - Use your Active Directory domain admin credentials to log in.
-For example:
+  - We'll use our Active Directory domain admin credentials to log in:
     ```bash
-    su - thuynh@streetrack.com
+    sudo login thuynh@streetrack.com
     ```
-    Replace `thuynh` with your domain admin username and `streetrack.com` with your domain.
+    Great!
+We're in!
+Now let's confirm that we were issued a kerberos ticket for authentication:
+    ```bash
+    klist
+    ```

+    Looks like our ticket has been issued for us!

   **Step 2: Adding Domain Admin to sudoers List:**
   - To allow your domain admin to execute administrative commands, add the domain admin to the `sudoers` list.